 - Slice your potatoes into discs, then slice those discs into fries.
 You’re aiming to get them around 1/4” thick.

-- Soak them in a bowl of cold water for at least 30mins, or as long as you have time for.
+- Soak the fries in a bowl of cold water for at least 30mins, or as long as you have time for.
 This is important to remove starch, which will result in the fries having a fluffier centre.
-Meanwhile, place an oven tray (or two) in the oven at 220c/430f to get nice and hot.
+Meanwhile, place an oven tray (or two) in the oven at 220C/430F to get nice and hot.

 - Serve with an extra sprinkle of salt to pull out any remaining moisture!